Some of the people who are excited about assisting you in your Cadet ministry.

 If you have questions about supplies that you are ordering through the Canadian Supply center you will probably be talking to Sharon who answers the phone, and Janina who takes Cadet supply and uniform orders.
 Sharon and Janina (photo right) are employed by deJong Enterprises to handle Cadet business in Canada.

 Who determines the course of the Calvinist Cadet Corps?
 The staff you see here?
 No. Their job is just to serve.
 If you are a counselor — you help decide the Corps future.
 A counselor can submit the proposal to the board of the council to which he belongs and they in turn can send it on to the executive committee.
 The Corps executive committee only checks to see if there are sufficient grounds for the proposal and that it doesn’t violate the C.C.C.
 Constitution.
 If it meets those criteria, it will be brought to the floor of Congress and be voted on by this decision making body.
 If the proposal is accepted by Congress, it is the duty of the staff to develop or change any program materials and assist in any procedural or structural changes called for by the proposal.
 The Cadet Corps relies heavily on many men and women who volunteer their time.
 For example, there are thousands of volunteer hours that go into making the International Camporee and the International Convention such successful events.
-One volunteer in particular serves the organization in a key roll.
+One volunteer, in particular, serves the organization in a key role.
 The Corps president presides over the executive committee, making sure that they stick to their task as administrators of the organization.
-Our current president is Larry De Haan (photo left).
-It is the dedication and servant spirit of people like Larry who make the Cadet ministry possible.
+Our current president is Dave Mast (photo left).
+It is the dedication and servant spirit of people like Dave who make the Cadet ministry possible.

 E-mail the Cadet staff or for phone/FAX/address information click here.